Thursday, January 23, 2025

 Statement of disavowal, by Harry the Human

+I hope.
+That's the purpose anyway of this lonely blog, to call out to my fellow evolving humans that the time is now to set the future.
+It is not in a science-fiction story or paper about times to come.
+It is happening at this moment.
 Robert knows this but doesn't feel it.
-His species is evolving at the normal pace: they've been in roughly the same form for about 20 million years.
-We're about to change form completely in about 20 years.
+His species is evolving at their normal pace: they've been in roughly the same form for 20 million years.
+We're about to change form completely within 20 years.
 No wonder Robert is pessimistic about us- although we have lots of understanding, we have no plan, no overall blueprint.
 And our evolutionary jam is nowhere to be found in our political discussion.
 It will be a combination of free-for-all and covert action.
 Yuck!

 Robert, if I may address you and yours for a moment, although you have your challenges, the universe has never squeezed down on you as it does on us.
 You've been able to stand on your own four feet, look around and spit in approval.
 How can you challenge beings you do not understand?
 You can still be my friend (if that's what you are) but you will need to start your own blog- you're done with mine.
 Let's see what the market is for telepathic gila monsters.